Orbital magnetoelectric effect in nanoribbons of transition metal dichalcogenides: Three-band model calculations

 Fig. \ref{FigMain3} shows $M^z$ and $\Sigma^{z}_{\text{OH}}$ calculated as functions of $E_{\text{F}}$ for a ZZ-nanoribbon of 1L-MoS$_2$ 15 lines wide.
 The vertical dashed line specifies the energy where the two edge states cross.
 The vertical purple solid lines delimit the energy range within which the three-band model provides a reasonable description of the electronic edge-states (see Appendix \ref{APP-A}).
 We note in Fig. \ref{FigMain3} (a) that $M^z$ switches sign within this energy range, as previously pointed out.

-In our calculations we have used a $\Gamma=1 \text{meV}$ that correspond to a momentum relaxation time $\tau \approx 0.17 \text{ps}$.
-For 1L-MoS$_2$, the order of magnitude of current-induced magnetization per unity cell $M^z/(\hbar e \mathcal{E}_x)$ is approximately $100 \mu_B a/\text{eV}$.
+In our calculations we have used a value of $\Gamma=1 \text{meV}$ that correspond to a momentum relaxation time $\tau \approx 0.17 \text{ps}$.
+For 1L-MoS$_2$, the order of magnitude of current-induced magnetization per unity cell $M^z/(e \mathcal{E}_x)$ is approximately $100 \mu_B a/\text{eV}$.
 The lattice parameter of MoS$_2$ $a\approx 3\text{\AA}$.
 Thus, for an electric field intensity $\mathcal{E}=1\times 10^5 \text{V}/\text{m}$, we estimate $M^z\approx 3 \times 10^{-3} \mu_B$ per unit cell.
-Which is larger than the current-induced magnetic moment for Au(111), exceeding an order of magnitude, and slightly larger when compared with Bi/Ag(111) and $\alpha$-Sn(001) surface \cite{Mertig-PhysRevB.97.085417}.
-This value of the OME has the same order of magnitude as one obtained via the application of strain in NbS$_2$ in Ref. \cite{Bhowal-Satpahy-kOME-PhysRevB.102.201403}, after adjusting the values of the electric field and relaxation time.
-This estimation matches comfortably the accuracy of the experiments, suggesting nanoribbon as a promising platform to study the orbital magnetoelectric effect.
+This is an order of magnitude larger than the current-induced magnetic moment for Au(111), slightly larger than values obtained for Bi/Ag(111) and $\alpha$-Sn(001) surface \cite{Mertig-PhysRevB.97.085417}, and of same order of magnitude as the value estimated for NbS$_2$ in Ref. \cite{Bhowal-Satpahy-kOME-PhysRevB.102.201403} assuming a larger value of $\tau \mathcal{E}_x$.
+It is also instructive to estimate the longitudinal charge current $I_{\text{c}}$ that flows through the 1L-MoS$_2$ ZZ-nanoribbon using the same set of parameters.
+Within the energy range depicted in Fig. \ref{FigMain3}, we found that $I_{\text{c}}$, calculated for a nanoribbon with 15 lines in breadth, varies between $5-15 \mu$ A, which is compatible with experimental values for wider nanoribbons \cite{ChargeCurrent-MoS2, McClellan-doi:10.1021/acsnano.0c09078}.

 Fig. \ref{FigMain4} shows the orbital Hall accumulation $\Sigma^{z}_{\text{OH}}$ calculated as a function of $E_{\text{F}}$ for a 2L-MoS$_2$ ZZ nanoribbon with 15 lines in breadth.
 It is noteworthy that it exhibits approximately twice the value obtained for the 1L-MoS$_2$ ZZ nanoribbon, which is consistent with previous results of orbital Hall conductivities for mono- and bi-layers of 2H-MoS$_2$,reported in Ref. \onlinecite{Us3-PRL}.
-However, $M^z=0$ for the 2L-MoS$_2$ ZZ nanoribbon because it preserves spatial-inversion symmetry.
+However, $M^z=0$ for the 2L-MoS$_2$ ZZ nanoribbon, as expected, because it preserves spatial-inversion symmetry.